 Part of Manitoba Hydro's commitment to environmental protection includes the development of a comprehensive Environmental Protection Program (EPP) for the Project.
-This program includes the development of a Project-Level Environmental Protection Plan (EnvPP) and Construction EnvPPs (CEnvPPs) specific to each major Project component (Figure 1-1).
+This program includes the development of a Project-Level Environmental Protection Plan (EnvPP) and Construction EnvPPs (CEnvPPs) specific to each major Project component (Figure 1-2).
 The Project-Level EnvPP contains general environmental protection information applicable to all project components, provides a foundation for developing component-specific CEnvPPs, and is intended for project managers and regulators.
-The CEnvPPs provide general and specific environmental protection information for each project component and are intended for use by construction contractors and environmental staff.
+The CEnvPPs provide general and specific environmental protection information for project components and are intended for use by construction contractors and environmental staff.

-A number of Environmentally Sensitive Sites (ESS) have been identified for Section S2.
-ESS are locations, features, areas, activities or facilities that were identified in the Bipole III Transmission Project EIS to be ecologically, socially, economically or culturally important or sensitive to disturbance and require protection during construction of the project.
+A number of Environmentally Sensitive Sites (ESS) have been identified for the Project.
+ESS are locations, features, areas, activities or facilities that were identified in the Biople III Transmission Project EIS to be ecologically, socially, economically or culturally important or sensitive to disturbance and require protection during construction of the project.
 The determination of ESS has included the consideration of Aboriginal Traditional Knowledge (ATK).
 Manitoba Hydro will continue to engage with stakeholders and aboriginal communities in efforts to continually update this plan with sensitive sites and current knowledge as it is shared.

-Thirty eight map sheets have been developed at a scale of 1:10,000 for Section S2 to present the location and spatial extent of ESS.
+Map sheets have been developed for the Projectto present the location and spatial extent of ESS.
 Each map has corresponding tabular summary information including ESS feature information and relevant mitigation measures to address the potential environmental effects at each ESS site.

-Project Environmental Protection Plan

-general environmental protection information for all project components provides reference document for CEnvPP target audience: project managers and regulators

-Construction Environmental Protection Plan

-- specific environmental protection information - roles and responsibilities for each project component - target audience: construction and environmental staff
+Project Environmental Protection Plan general environmental protection information for all project components provides reference document for CEnvPP target audience: project managers and regulators Construction Environmental Protection Planspecific environmental protection information coles and responsibilities for each project component target audience: construction and environmental staff

-Figure 1-1: Relationship between Environmental Protection Documents
+Figure 1-2: Relationship between Environmental Protection Documents